shubhamvadhera/cmpe272-teamproject/README.md

 ##Description

 Using the various lab exercises done so far during the semester, each of the group member has successfully "opened" up his/her own web company.
 As a group, all of the members worked together and formed an online market place.
-The oneline market place contains web sites from all the group members' companies, and it provides the following functionalities:
+The online market place contains web sites from all the group members' companies, and it provides the following functionalities:

 ## List of functionalities: